chamilo/chamilo-lms/README.md

 ## Quick install

 **Chamilo 2.0 is still in development.
-This installation procedure is for reference only.
+This installation procedure below is for reference only.
 For a stable Chamilo, please install Chamilo 1.11.x.
 See the 1.11.x branch's README.md for details.**

 We assume you already have: